dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-In the GraphiQL IDE, you can find the `Documentation Explorer` section to provide you with more information about all kinds of query and subscription operations we provide.
+In the GraphiQL IDE, by clicking the `DOCS`-button on the right, you can open the API documentation.
+This documentation is auto-generated based on our schema definition and displays all API operations and data types of our schema..
+In order to know more about query and subscription, you can jump to [GraphQL](../toolchain/torii/graphql.md) section.
 We've covered quite a bit!
 Here's a recap:

 - Built a Dojo world
 - Deployed the project to Katana
 - Indexed the world with Torii
 - Ran the spawn system locally
+- Interacted with GraphQL

 ### Next Steps

 This overview provides a rapid end-to-end glimpse into Dojo.
 However, the potential of these worlds is vast!
 Designed to manage hundreds of systems and components, Dojo is equipped for expansive creativity.
-So, what will you craft next?

-This overview provides a rapid end-to-end glimpse into Dojo.
-However, the potential of these worlds is vast!
-Designed to manage hundreds of systems and models, Dojo is equipped for expansive creativity.
 So, what will you craft next?